Tools For Success: Latter Recovery

 Sharing your past can also be beneficial to those who may have suffered as a direct result of your addiction.
 Your family and friends are not without the pain that your addiction gave them, even if it was long ago.
 At some point in your recovery, you may be ready to open up your heart to those loved ones whom you hurt, allowing for them to understand what you were going through and how sorry you are for what it caused in their lives.
 Your story is yours to tell and maybe its easier to be quiet about the past and just carry on, but letting the truth be known can help mend hearts that were broken and perhaps never truly healed.

-Remember: Others who suffer like you did could use your help and wisdom, while at home, your family could use some love, some closure, and a final apology.
+Remember: Others who suffer as you did could use your help and wisdom, while at home, your family could use some love, some closure, and a final apology.

 More than you were able to before, you are now equipped with a confidence that is meant to last you the rest of your days.
 You know you cannot change what once plagued your life, but you can stick to your plans and continue being a good, recovered person every single day.
 The tides will continue to change in your life with new challenges and heartaches that may seem impossible, but you should always think about all that you’ve been through as you’ve battled your disease.
 Your struggles have been long and hard and at this stage in your life, you know better than anyone that giving up or leaving your path would be cowardly and destructive.